Kyle Tucker Player Props: Astros vs. Reds

-Kyle Tucker -- 3-for-4 with a double in his last game -- will be in action for the Houston Astros against the Cincinnati Reds, with Andrew Abbott on the mound, on June 16 at 8:10 PM ET.
+Kyle Tucker, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Cincinnati Reds, with Hunter Greene on the mound, June 17 at 4:10 PM ET.

-In his last appearance, he racked up three hits (going 3-for-4 with a double) against the Nationals.
+In his last game, he had two hits (going 2-for-4) against the Reds.

 Kyle Tucker Game Info & Props vs. the Reds